-Katharine Hepburn Beats the Jungle with Bogie & Bacall, Steals the Show in Her Pants, & Proves Older Actresses Rock.
-It's The African Queen.
+Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock.
+From 1951, it's The African Queen.

 A Great Adventure: Katharine Hepburn & The African Queen